IN INCUBATION UNDER THE GUIDANCE OF

 Turn on, turn on!

-Counting down I saw the smoke
+Counting down to see the smoke

-And felt the life below
+And feel the life below

 Turn on, turn on!